Coronavirus (COVID-19) Preparedness Information Learn More

 If you need immediate medical care, contact your healthcare provider to describe your symptoms and any recent travels before you go to the healthcare facility.

 While Fleming County Hospital has not treated any patients with this virus at our hospital to date, we have taken the following measures to prepare, in accordance with CDC guidelines:

 - Anyone entering our facility will be screened for respiratory symptoms and recent travel history, based on CDC guidelines.

 - Personal protective equipment is available, including face masks and eye protection, for example.

 - Hand hygiene products are easily accessible throughout the facility.

 We want to assure our community that our providers and clinical teams are well-trained and prepared to manage outbreaks of viruses and infectious diseases, including the coronavirus.
 For more information on the virus, please contact the Fleming County Health Department or visit the Centers for Disease Control and Prevention website at www.cdc.gov.

 A complete list of frequently asked questions and answers about COVID-19 is available on the CDC website, by clicking here.

 At this time, tests for COVID-19 require a provider order.
 Visiting a provider does not necessarily mean you need testing or that you will receive testing.
-Your provider will work with the Fleming County Health Department to follow all appropriate guidelines from the Centers for Disease Control and Prevention (CDC) and the Kentucky Department for Public Health to determine if testing is recommended based on your symptoms and recent travel history.
+Your provider will work with the Buffalo Trace District Health Department to follow all appropriate guidelines from the Centers for Disease Control and Prevention (CDC) and the Kentucky Department for Public Health to determine if testing is recommended based on your symptoms and recent travel history.

 Someone may be a candidate for testing if he or she has: